Skip to main content

 Creating Shared Disks

-Use the storage disks create command and specify the type "shared-volume" to create a shared disk of your specified size.
+Use the storage disks create command and specify the type "shared-volume" to create a Shared Disk of your specified size.
 In the example below we will create 1 TiB disk called "shared-1."

 crusoe storage disks create \